jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/40 - The Life Star.md

 - Notably, once Techvolution frees people to choose their own tools, it's the majic of millions of people, that builds our Life Star.
 - Life Star is technological representation of nature.
 Like an ecosystem, it enforces accountability and reciprocation between lifeforms and thereby the Techvolution of life.
 - red / blue, start seeing individuals as contractors, going through life, not 9-5 people who need to and from work and find something to do on the weekends.
+- and civilization story gets a big upgrade.
+We need to change our ruling philosophy to take advantage of digital tools.
+Only you can make it happen.
+That doesn't mean we replace red/blue, it means we disable the Sith from every coming back.
+- People will never stop following the rules.
+Anarchy doesn't work.
+The key to victory is changing the source of the rule book, from human rules, to Nature's.
+Just like science did.
+- the way to fight back against human rules/philosophies, is not to have a philosphical argugment of "better", simply track resources like in Nature. ex. how many laptops are totally replaced, rather then repaired, because repairability is so hard. and factor in this number/cost when buying/insuring the tool.
+- Rossman, think of neighbors as my source of help, not my source of competition. we have to know each other's "business" to have each other's back.
+Fight back with Life Star knowledge is power, not only regulation battles.
+- With Techvolution, you won’t fight political battles with bristol boards or painted faces.
+You’ll economically exercise your right to vote, by deciding which tools best solve your problem at home, work, and play.
+Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock at anyone’s door asking permission to do what’s best for you.
+Only nature's rules will end the gatekeepers.

 ==